Shields

 “What does it mean, Mayla?” asks Berek.

-“Some visions are only words, and some are only images.”
+“Some visions are words, and some are images.”

-“The words alone are cryptic,” I tell her.
+“The words make little sense on their own,” I tell her.

-“She said that the additional words are only for the two of you.”
+“She planned your training and said that the additional words are only for the two of you.”

 The one who opens the city will take many shapes, and carry the strength of a bird, a mountain, and the sun.